RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

   transfer: 1.43 KiB received, 92 B sent
   ```

-Awesome, we can see that we have a handshake packets being received!
-As long as we see this going through, and we ensure that traffic is properly tunneling to the VM via Wireguard, we can now being to start setting up Pi-hole on the VM.
+Awesome, we can see a handshake as well as packets being received!
+As long as we see things going through this way, and we ensure that traffic is properly tunneling to the VM via Wireguard, we can now begin to start setting up the VM for a Pi-hole installation.

 ##  Preparing CentOS for Pi-hole installation

-Before we go and install Pi-hole to our CentOS host, let's first take note of some of our network detaisl - particularly the IP for the ```wg0``` interface:
+Before we go and install Pi-hole to our CentOS host, let's first take note of some of our network details - particularly the IP for the ```wg0``` interface:

  ```console
 [root@vps ~]# ip a show dev wg0